openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 **Set up users and passwords:**

-Follow the on screen guidance for setting the root password.
-While not recommended, it would be better to write down the **root password**, then to forget it.
+Follow the on screen guidance for setting the **root password**.
+While not recommended, it would be better to write down the root password, then to forget it.

 .. image:: /new_user_guide/images/15_root_password.jpg
-    :width: 779px
+    :width: 700px
     :align: center
-    :height: 263px
+    :height: 370px
     :alt:

 ----